Have you ever seen a molting chicken?

 Molting takes place usually towards the end of summer or during fall.
 You will begin to notice that your birds are in molt because not only will their feathers fall out, but they will also stop laying while they are going through this process.

-It is believed that the shorter days is what signals their bodies to make these hormonal changes which brings about molt.
+It is believed that the shorter days are what signals their bodies to make these hormonal changes which bring about molt.
 That is why molting usually happens around the fall due to the shortening of daylight hours.

-So when you begin to see the sun setting earlier and less eggs in your nesting boxes, then you should begin to start looking for chickens that are molting because that is probably what is going on inside your hen house.
+When you begin to see the sun setting earlier and fewer eggs in your nesting boxes, then you should begin to start looking for chickens that are molting because that is probably what is going on inside your hen house.